Overview of Motor Vehicle Defects

 However, it is possible for a seller and buyer to disclaim all warranties during a vehicle sales transaction.
 Your attorney can review all of the documents signed at the sale of your vehicle and all of the surrounding circumstances to determine if there is an express or implied warranty in effect.

-A manufacturer or a dealer may be held liable for negligence if the vehicle was not manufactured according to specifications, if it contained a design defect, or if the installed components were inadequate.
-Negligence may also apply if a vehicle was marketed improperly, such as if a vehicle is shown in advertisements driving at a higher rate of speed than is safe for that vehicle.
+A manufacturer or a dealer may be held liable for negligence if the vehicle was not manufactured according to specifications, if it contained a design defect, or if the installed components were inadequate and it caused you or a loved one to be injured in a crash.

 Billions Won For Injured Clients Since 1985